-1968 A broad group of individuals offered comments on the deliberative process itself.
-This included: federal

-1969 government personnel, ethicists, decision-making experts, policy experts, other scientists, and includes

-- 1972 and impartial RBA that is technically sound and socially acceptable.
-They favored a democratic - deliberative process and a policy that incorporates decisions made by neutral parties.
-Policy should be - 1974 created using risk-based and value-based approaches to achieve desired outcomes.
-They want the final - 1975 policy resulting from the deliberative process to be capable of reasonably identifying and mitigating risks - 1976 related to GOF while protecting scientific autonomy, research progress, discovery and innovation, public - 1977 health, national security, and other critical interests. - 1978 Many see an adaptive process as desirable, and recommend collecting appropriate data about - 1979 laboratory accidents and mitigation effectiveness.
-It was noted that risks and benefits will change as - 1980 science advances.
-The funding decision-making process should be accountable and limit inherent - 1981 conflicts of interest; the individuals or entities that make decisions is critical.
-Most favor using existing - policies as the basis of policy for GOF, while acknowledging that current frameworks are not entirely adequate.
-The question of how to incorporate non-USG funded research into an acceptable framework - 1984 was raised several times.
-Deciding how to decide is a key point. - Both proponents and critics of GOF studies criticized the term "gain-of-function" as being too broad and not descriptive enough.
-There was much discussion about the appropriate definition of GOF research of concern; many strong, often conflicting, views were expressed.
-Unfortunately while it is important to have a working definition and criteria for what is GOF of concern as opposed to GOF, a binary distinction needed for deciding what requires extra scrutiny, GOF experiments are actually a continuum of - 1990 increasing risk. - 1991 The funding pause was criticized for being too broad, and some described it as disruptive to scientific - 1992 process.
-Finally, some feel that a definitive quantitative risk assessment is not possible because of the - 1993 very large uncertainties and lack of critical information associated with doing such studies, and they - 1994 question the value of any studies that are done.
+1966 screening and monitoring DURC/GOF in research projects.73 1967 Those with an Interest in the Deliberative Process Itself 1968 A broad group of individuals offered comments on the deliberative process itself.
+This included: federal 1969 government personnel, ethicists, decision-making experts, policy experts, other scientists, and includes 1970 people who are also members of the previously-mentioned groups.
+Those concerned with the 1971 deliberative process generally called for a well-planned and executed, thorough, scientifically rigorous, 1972 and impartial RBA that is technically sound and socially acceptable.
+They favored a democratic 1973 deliberative process and a policy that incorporates decisions made by neutral parties.
+Policy should be 1974 created using risk-based and value-based approaches to achieve desired outcomes.
+They want the final 1975 policy resulting from the deliberative process to be capable of reasonably identifying and mitigating risks 1976 related to GOF while protecting scientific autonomy, research progress, discovery and innovation, public 1977 health, national security, and other critical interests.
+1978 Many see an adaptive process as desirable, and recommend collecting appropriate data about 1979 laboratory accidents and mitigation effectiveness.
+It was noted that risks and benefits will change as 1980 science advances.
+The funding decision-making process should be accountable and limit inherent 1981 conflicts of interest; the individuals or entities that make decisions is critical.
+Most favor using existing 1982 policies as the basis of policy for GOF, while acknowledging that current frameworks are not entirely 1983 adequate.
+The question of how to incorporate non-USG funded research into an acceptable framework 1984 was raised several times.
+Deciding how to decide is a key point.
+1985 Both proponents and critics of GOF studies criticized the term "gain-of-function" as being too broad and 1986 not descriptive enough.
+There was much discussion about the appropriate definition of GOF research of 1987 concern; many strong, often conflicting, views were expressed.
+Unfortunately while it is important to 1988 have a working definition and criteria for what is GOF of concern as opposed to GOF, a binary distinction 1989 needed for deciding what requires extra scrutiny, GOF experiments are actually a continuum of 1990 increasing risk.
+The funding pause was criticized for being too broad, and some described it as disruptive to scientific 1991 1992 process.
+Finally, some feel that a definitive quantitative risk assessment is not possible because of the 1993 very large uncertainties and lack of critical information associated with doing such studies, and they 1994 question the value of any studies that are done.

-&lt;sup>73 The EU Framework Programme for Research and Innovation, Horizon 2020.
-How to complete your ethics self-assessment, version 1.0, 11 July 2014. http://ec.europa.eu/research/participants/data/ref/h2020/call\ptef/pt/h2020-call-pt-riaia\en.pdf#page=27 the National Academy of Sciences meetings.
+73 The EU Framework Programme for Research and Innovation, Horizon 2020.
+How to complete your ethics self-assessment, version 1.0, 11 July 2014. http://ec.europa.eu/research/participants/data/ref/h2020/call_ptef/pt/h2020-call-pt-riaia en.pdf#page=27

+Appendix E. Consultations, Comments, and Sources Considered During NSABB Deliberations

+Table 1A.
+Invited speakers, presenters, and panelists.
+This table lists invited individuals who presented at NSABB, NSABB working group, and the National Academy of Sciences meetings.
 Members of the NSABB or an NSABB working group are listed if they presented as a subject matter expert on a specific topic.

-1995 Appendix E. Consultations, Comments, and Sources Considered During NSABB Deliberations

-1996 Table 1A.
-Invited speakers, presenters, and panelists.
-This table lists invited individuals who presented at NSABB, NSABB working group, and